contextjs/context/src/routing/README.md

     public readonly methodName: string | null;

     /**
-     * Indicates whether the method name is asynchronous.
+     * Indicates whether the method is asynchronous.
-     * This is determined by checking if the method's constructor name is "AsyncFunction".
+     * This is determined by checking if the method's constructor is "AsyncFunction".
      */
-    public readonly isMethodNameAsync: boolean;
+    public readonly isAsync: boolean;

     /**
      * The route information, which includes the URL template and name.